Reward function compression facilitates goal-dependent reinforcement learning: Results

-Treating reward collection RTs as proxies for reward processing efficiency, we also built a family of models where one of the parameters was directly influenced by the median (log) reward collection RT for the corresponding condition (i.e., Points, or a specific Goals sub-condition; see \hyperref[sec:methods]{Methods} for details) to a degree defined by parameter $\omega$.
-By applying this method to the learning rate, we were able to capture participants' behavior (Experiment 1: Figure \ref{fig:behav_model_results}B-C; Experiment 1: Figure \ref{fig:behav_model_results}F-G) at least as well, and more parsimoniously than the model with free parameters for each experimental condition (Experiment 1: $\Delta$AIC = 0.91, Wilcoxon's Z(53) = 564.0, p = 0.124; Experiment 2: $\Delta$AIC = 5.95, Z(50) = 225.0, p $<$ 0.001; Figure \ref{fig:model_comparison}).
+Treating reward collection RTs as proxies for reward processing efficiency (potentially gained through long-term memory transfer), we also built a family of models where one of the parameters was directly influenced by the block-wise median (log) reward collection RT for the corresponding condition (i.e., Points, or a specific Goals sub-condition; see \hyperref[sec:methods]{Methods} for details) to a degree defined by the parameter $\omega$.
+This model design rests on the assumption that faster RTs indicate more efficient processing and that, if reward-processing gains free up shared resources, they should relate to specific benefits in learning.
+In contrast, if learning improvements were unrelated to reward processing, linking the two systems would not capture behavior more accurately than a model with parameters independent of reward collection RTs.
+By applying this method to the learning rate, we were able to capture participants' behavior (Experiment 1: Figure \ref{fig:behav_model_results}b-c; Experiment 1: Figure \ref{fig:behav_model_results}f-g) at least as well, and more parsimoniously than the model with free parameters for each experimental condition (Experiment 1: $\Delta$AIC = 0.91, Wilcoxon's Z(53) = 564.0, p = 0.124; Experiment 2: $\Delta$AIC = 5.95, Z(50) = 225.0, p $<$ 0.001; Supplementary Fig. 9.
 This finding provides formal support for our hypothesis that, when outcome evaluation (proxied by reward collection RT) is efficient, more cognitive resources can be allocated to update stimulus-action associations from feedback.
-Moreover, the model with learning rates conditioned on reward collection RTs provided a better fit to participants' data than a model where the choice noise parameter $\epsilon$ was altered by reward collection RTs (Experiment 1: $\Delta$AIC = 8.24, Z(53) = 84.0, p $<$ 0.001; Experiment 2: $\Delta$AIC = -8.53, Z(50) = 136.0, p $<$ 0.001; Figure \ref{fig:model_comparison}), showing that the bottleneck in goal-dependent learning occurs at the value-updating stage.
+Moreover, the model with learning rates conditioned on reward collection RTs provided a better fit and posterior predictive checks to participants' data than a model where the choice noise parameter $\epsilon$ was altered by reward collection RTs (Experiment 1: $\Delta$AIC = 8.24, Z(53) = 84.0, p $<$ 0.001; Experiment 2: $\Delta$AIC = -8.53, Z(50) = 136.0, p $<$ 0.001; Supplementary Figs. 8, 13), showing that the bottleneck in goal-dependent learning occurs at the value-updating stage.
+We note that these results cannot simply be attributed to a shared variance in the learning process captured by reward collection RT.
+To illustrate this point, we also fit a model where the learning rate is affected by average \textit{choice} RT and show that it does not explain behavior as accurately (Experiment 1: $\Delta$AIC = -5.32, Z(53) = 302, p $<$ 0.001; Experiment 2: $\Delta$AIC = -7.10, Z(50) = 238, $<$ 0.001; Supplementary Fig. 8, S14).